julioefajardo/CarND-Term1-Project3/Report.md

     model.compile(optimizer='adam', loss='mse')
     return model
 ```
-Here is a visualization of the architecture.
+Here is a visualization of the architecture:

 ![alt text][image1]

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.